dltuananh123/Resort-Quote-Generator/README.md

 - Translation context provides language switching capabilities with country flag indicators
 - Language preference is saved to localStorage for persistence between sessions
-- All UI elements including navigation, forms, and buttons are fully translated
+- All UI elements including navigation, forms, buttons, and footer are fully translated
 - Language selection is maintained when refreshing the page
 - Currency formats are adapted based on language selection
 - Optimized text length for Russian language to prevent UI elements from overflowing, especially in buttons and form labels
+- Culturally appropriate translations with native-language examples and naming conventions
+- Standardized language codes (cn for Chinese, kr for Korean) for consistent implementation
+- Complete multilingual footer with resort description, amenities, and quick links in all five languages

 ### UI Text Optimization

 The application includes language-specific text optimizations:

 - **Russian language**: Shortened phrases for better fit in UI elements without overflow
+- **Chinese language**: Improved terminology for better clarity and cultural appropriateness
+- **Korean language**: Enhanced natural phrasing for better user experience
 - **Button text**: Condensed labels for better appearance across all screen sizes
 - **Form labels**: Optimized for compact display while maintaining clarity
 - **Error messages**: Streamlined for clear presentation in modals and notifications
+- **Footer**: Culturally appropriate translations with consistent terminology across all site sections

 ### SVG Flag Icons